victorjoh/valid-draughts-moves/README.md

 Read through this README.

-Setup your environment, clone the repo and import it into your IDE.
+Setup your environment, clone the repo and import it into your IDE, see sections at the bottom.

 # Game rules